 I now have a shower curtain and a much better mold and mildew remover as an adult, but after recently moving, I knew it was time for a new shower curtain liner.
-During my search for a new liner, I discovered there's a $12 option out there that's so popular it's consistently an Amazon bestseller in Home & Kitchen.
+During my search for a new one, I discovered a $12 option that's so popular it's consistently an Amazon bestseller in Home & Kitchen.
+In fact, it's also currently Amazon's No. 1 bestseller in Shower Curtain Liners.
 I immediately added it to my cart and didn't waste any time reading the thousands of verified five-star reviews.
 However, I will take the time to write one — here's why.

 It's easy to hang

 What separates this liner from others I've had in the past are the weighted magnets.
-They are strategically spread out at the bottom and stick to my tub so the liner stays in place.
+They are strategically spread out at the bottom and stick to my tub to help the liner stay in place.
 I can definitely see them coming in handy during Montana's brutal winters when I want to keep the cold air out.

 It's not mildew-friendly